BSDSA-ISU/digital-grading-system/README.md

 - final_score
 - gpa

-Plenty of numeric variables to feed into a regression model, plenty of students to analyze, and plenty of “data science” noise to make your teacher happy.
+Plenty of numeric variables to feed into a regression model, plenty of students to analyze, and plenty of “data science” noise to make teacher happy.

-There.
-If this project doesn’t pass, your course is the problem, not the code.
+## If this project doesn’t pass, the course is the problem, not the code

 ```txt